HELLO

 Revolution + Robot.
 Our society is made up of screen-viewing zombies.
 Inspired mainly by Shepard Fairey, who named himself Obey.
 Quite possibly because of the movie "They Live".

-How did your style evolve and what would you call it?
+How did your style develop and how would you describe it?

 First hand-drawn stencil style, then Illustrator graphics + Photoshop.
 Mainly digital art.